 By now most people have heard about Bill Maher’s attack on Stan Lee after the comic book writer’s demise, and have seen the response it fueled among Mr. Lee’s fans and millions of people around the world who appreciated Lee’s work.
+Why Bill Maher may have hated Stan Lee is puzzling to many.
 Stan Lee, along with Jack Kirby and Steve Ditko, created comic characters that inspired hundreds of millions of ordinary people, and importantly, gave children encouragement to fight for law and order.
-They taught kids that breaking the law was wrong and inspired millions to be honest and law abiding.
+They taught kids that breaking the law was wrong and inspired millions to be honest and law-abiding.

 For that lifetime’s work, Stan Lee was rubbished by Bill Maher, who referred to him as, “The guy,” instead of by name.
 Maher waited until Stan died before attacking him, and his comment seemed hateful.
 I wondered what Stan Lee could have done to inspire such dislike, so I looked briefly online into both men’s backgrounds.
 I will explain what I found as I answer Bill directly, in this open reply to his blog.